Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 For more things to do at night in June, try these:

-The opera/concerts are now back to Baths of Caracalla
+The Opera at The Baths of Caracalla

-June through August, 2022
+June through August 2024

 Get your Rome Opera Pass to choose from a number of shows inside a scenic and suggestive setting in central Rome (locations vary).